joelchan/inst126-intro-programming-notes/2b_Variables.md

 But with variables, keeping track of data types can be tricky in Python.
 This is because Python is a **dynamically typed** language.
 This means that when the computer runs a Python program, it dynamically guesses the "type" of a variable box.
 It also means that the type of data that can go in a variable box is "dynamic" (i.e., can be changed).
 This removes some of the overhead to writing code, but you do need to be careful, since Python's guesses may not always match your intentions!
 And we know that mixing data types in statements leads to bugs.

 *Side note: if you've learned another programming language before, you might find this unfamiliar.
 For example, in Java, which is a statically typed language, you have to declare what type a variable is when you create it, and the type won't change.*

+### If possible, name variables in a way that signals their data type

+One strategy to help keep track of data types for variables goes back to variable naming!
+If possible, I like to name my variables in a way that suggests their data type.

+For example:
+- `userName` instead of `a`, which makes it clear that there's probably some kind of `str` in there.
+- `isFunny` instead of `x`, which makes it clear that there's probably a `boolean` in there
+- `numCredits` instead of `y`, which makes it clear that there's probably some kind of number in there

+By convention, you might see people use certain names for certain kinds of things.
+For example, `i` is often used to refer to a counter value
+`s` (or some variant of it) is often used to refer to a string.

 ### Find out what type a variable is with `type()`